wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 # Texas Hold'em
 ### Summary

-"The best ways to improve your odds at poker are to eliminate players and not play yourself." &mdash; perhaps you'll predict seeing it the way I do.
+"The best ways to improve your odds at poker are to eliminate players and not play yourself."

+Perhaps you'll predict seeing it the way I do.
 I hope it helps you.

 ```shell
 # index - hole_cards[index]